 We would expect to work with you for at least five sessions in relation to cranio-sacral therapy treatment.
 Each session lasts for 1 hour and would be attended on a weekly basis.

 A patient is asked to lay on a soft massage table where the treatment takes place.
 Our therapist will then place their hands either near or on the body to administer cranio-sacral therapy treatment.
-Areas of focus might include the ears, the cranium, the neck, the sacrum and the feet. |A cranio-sacral therapists touch is very gentle.
+Areas of focus might include the ears, the cranium, the neck, the sacrum and the feet.
+A cranio-sacral therapists touch is very gentle.

 Cranio-sacral Therapy benefits

-- Can help reduce PTSD symptoms
+- Could help reduce PTSD symptoms

 - Helps to restore the body back to a state of homeostasis and relaxation